dumpus-app/dumpus-api/README.md

 * `401`: the UPN KEY provided in the Authorization header is not valid, or the package does not exist.
 * `404`: unknown user ID.
 * `500`: an error occurred while fetching the data (can often happen).
+* `429`: you are being rate limited.
+Wait 500ms and send the request again.

 ### Delete a package (and abort the processing)